 Air Quality

 Energy Star recommends replacing the system once air quality starts to deteriorate.
-Some initial symptoms from an aging and inadequate system are excess dust in the home, dryness during the winter and high humidity in the summer, and debris or dust particles circulating through the home.
+Some initial symptoms of an aging and inadequate system are excess dust in the home, dryness during the winter and high humidity in the summer, and debris or dust particles circulating through the home.
+Of course, you can have the air filter replaced or schedule an air duct cleaning service, but if the air quality is still poor after these solutions, it could be a sign that the furnace is going out.

 Uneven Temperatures